somso2e/NodeGraphPySide6/docs/host_apps/ex_app_silhouette.rst

 .. image:: ../_images/app_silhouette_example.png
         :width: 800px

-| Here is an example where the :attr:`NodeGraphQt.NodeGraph.widget` can be
+| Here is an example where the :attr:`NodeGraphPySide6.NodeGraph.widget` can be
  registered as a dockable panel in the application .

 .. code-block:: python